product-science/docs/docs/android/gradle.md

 Product Science shared access credentials (`productscience.properties` file) via Bitwarden sent.
 Please place it in the root directory of your project.

-Product Science Android plugin is distributed as public GitHub maven package.
+The Product Science Android plugin is distributed as a public GitHub maven package.
-It's publicly available but requires authentication with github account.
+It's publicly available but requires authentication with any github account.

 Please [generate new token](https://github.com/settings/tokens/new) with **read:packages** access and setup `gradle.properties` in your home directory `~/.gradle/gradle.properties`.